ElectiveAspNet/03_Entity_Framework/Exercises/InitializeDB.md

+# Seed Method exercise
+Do this tutorial so it will fit to our StudentsApplication.
+And also make an Inititalize functionality for you rown project.

-# Add code to initialize the database with test data
+## Add code to initialize the database with test data

 The Entity Framework will create an empty database for you.
 In this section, you write a method that is called after the database is created in order to populate it with test data.